ruby-processing/ruby-processing.github.io/_posts/2015-10-25-processing_api.md

 date:   2015-10-25 15:07:00
 categories: jruby_art update
 ---
-Most of the processing methods, as explained in the [Processing Language API][api], are available as instance methods to the Processing::App. (frame_rate, ellipse, and the 158 others.)
-This makes it easy as pie to use them within your sketch.
+Most of the processing methods, as explained in the [Processing Language API][api], are available as instance methods to the Processing::App. (frame_rate, ellipse, many others).
+But there are [exceptions][alternatives] see below and [here][alternatives], where good or better alternatives already exist in ruby.
+Also make sure you take a look at the many included example sketches, where ruby methods are preferred over the processing/java alternative eg `rand(0.0..4)` is preferred over `random(0, 4.0)`.

 {% highlight ruby %}